florianholzapfel/express-restify-mongoose/index.md

 All the following parameters (sort, skip, limit, query, populate, select and distinct) support the entire mongoose feature set.

-> When passing values as objects or arrays in URLs, they must be valid JSON.
+> When passing values as objects or arrays in URLs, they must be valid JSON

 ### Sort